-Play is essential for children's development, building their confidence as they learn to explore, to think about problems, and relate to others.
+Play is essential for children's development, building their confidence as they learn to explore, relate to others, set their own goals and solve problems.
 Children learn by leading their own play, and by taking part in play which is guided by adults.
-There is an ongoing judgement to be made by practitioners about the balance between activities led by children, and activities led or guided by adults.
-Practitioners must respond to each child's emerging needs and interests, guiding their development through warm, positive interaction.
-(Department for Education 2017, p.9).
+Practitioners need to decide what they want children in their setting to learn, and the most effective ways to teach it.
+Practitioners must stimulate children's interests, responding to each child's emerging needs and guiding their development through warm, positive interactions coupled with secure routines for play and learning.
+(Department for Education 2021, p.16).